pekspro/pekspro.github.io/devblog/_posts/0054 Time picker for blazor/2021-05-09-time-picker-for-blazor.markdown

 ![Time picker - native controls]({{site.baseurl}}/assets/images/0054/timepicker-native.png "Time picker - native controls")

 ## Summary

-This is a basic control.
-If formats the time as a 24-hour clock and it does not let you select the second on the time.
+This is a basic component.
+It formats the time as a 24-hour clock and it does not let you select the second on the time.
 But all these are easy to tweaks if you need to.

+In my [next post]({% post_url /0055 Date time picker for blazor/2021-05-16-date-time-picker-for-blazor %}) I show you could create a date and time picker component based on this time picker component.